-Cooking for yourself isn’t complicated and over the years I’ve found a some cooking for one tips that might help you along the way.
-Here are a few tips to get you started:
+Cooking for yourself isn't complicated and over the years I've found some cooking for one tips that might help you along the way.
+Here are a few to help you get started:

 Cooking For One Tip #1: Plan Your Grocery Shopping